Background pattern

 Baxter S.A., Boulevard René Branquart, 80, 7860 Lessines, Belgium

 Olimel N12E is presented in the form of a 3-compartment bag.
-Each bag contains a solution of glucose with calcium, a lipid emulsion, and a solution of amino acids with other electrolytes.
+Each bag contains a glucose solution with calcium, a lipid emulsion, and an amino acid solution with other electrolytes

 650 ml